Pitsco/personal/_posts/2023-12-18-XSS-lesson.md

 2. Session hijacking
 3. Defacing websites

-A term needed to know is **payload**: A "payload" refers to the malicious code or set of instructions that an perpetrator (attacker) delivers to a target system to achieve a specific objective, ex. stealing information from others.
+A term needed to know to understand XSS is **payload**: A "payload" refers to the malicious code or set of instructions that an perpetrator (attacker) delivers to a target system to achieve a specific objective, ex. stealing information from others.
 ### **Popcorn hack:**
 What are two other possible harms of XSS?